alfanovember/camilladsp_crossover_config/README.md

 Configurations to run CamillaDSP v3 as a crossover with GUI and Volume control through Roon via websocket extension

+All services are installed under `/opt`

+Several services run under the service account "crossover", which has the home directory `/opt/crossover`

 All services run in an 'audio.slice' cgroup and with proper startup sequencing.
 Notably:
  - camilladsp needs to include the `-address $HOST_IP` arg, or it will not open a listening websocket.
  - roon-extension-cdsp requires the camilladsp process to have opened a websocket on the main IPv4 interface.